Benign melanocytic nevus

-A benign melanocytic nevus is a cutaneous condition characterised by well-circumscribed, pigmented, round or ovoid lesions, generally measuring from 2 to 6 mm in diameter.
+A benign melanocytic nevus is a cutaneous condition characterised by well-circumscribed, pigmented, round or ovoid lesions (also called "moles"), generally measuring from 2 to 6 mm in diameter.
 A benign melanocytic nevus may feature hair or pigmentation as well.

 Types

 The three most common categories of benign melanocytic nevi are those located at the border between the epidermis and dermis (junctional nevi), intradermal nevi in the dermis only, and those found in both the dermis and epidermis (compound nevi).